Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 data2.Move();

-// Disable further moves until checking for matches
+// Disable further input until matches are checked

 manager.canMove = false;